aerosengart/aerosengart.github.io/_posts/2025-02-18-score-test-one-sided.md

 Instead of trying to derive the score test statistic again (for the umpteenth time...), I'm going to try a different angle.
 This post will cover comments and results related to one-sided score-type tests.

 Note: Not all of the proofs are finished/included.
-I am hoping to find the time to return to thist post and complete them.
+I am hoping to find the time to return to this post and complete them.

 <!-- ---